 “There’s only one brand I wear for my workouts, and that’s Birddogs,” says Dariusz Stankiewicz, co-founder of Body Evolved in NYC.
 “They come in three different short lengths.
 It's a huge deal because for my runs and squatting days I want shorts shorter, so that I don’t have to deal with extra material hanging down.
 For my casual workouts, I wear them little longer.”
 The cheeky brand's gym shorts are available in 17 colors and patterns the three lengths are 6-inch, 8-inch and 9.25-inch.

 “Anytime I can flow in new gear while in class, is a recipe for continued success,” says Kyle Jones, wellness pro and co-host of the Off the Strength podcast.
-The slightly longer Y7 x Nike Fly shorts are ideal for poses like Downward Dog and Pigeon because there’s some added coverage.
-“These shorts are perfect for yoga, because they give you the freedom of a baggy basketball short, but the chic style and look of modern athleisure wear.
-The shorts are functional for performance and can be easily layered with quarter length compression pants for trendy purposes.”
+Slightly longer options like the Y7 Lululemon Pace Breaker Shorts are ideal for poses like Downward Dog and Pigeon because there’s some added coverage.
+“These [types of] shorts are perfect for yoga, because they give you the freedom of a baggy basketball short, but the chic style and look of modern athleisure wear.”